A Variance-aware Multiobjective Louvain-like Method for Community Detection in Multiplex Networks: Multiobjective Louvain-like method for multiplex networks

 One possibility to quantify the quality of a partition into communities for a multiplex is to measure the average of the corresponding modularity functions across all the layers.
 This corresponds to choosing $F=M_Q$, with

 The idea of considering a linear (possibly weighted) combination of the modularity functions of single layers is relatively natural and has been considered, for instance, in~\cite{bazzi2016,mucha2010,pramanik2017}.
-A key advantage of this choice is that the gain $\Delta F_{i\to j}$, measuring how the chosen function $F$ changes when node $i$ is moved from $C_i$ to $C_j$ during phase one of the algorithm, can be straightforwardly computed via linearity:
+A key advantage of this choice is that the gain $\Delta F^{(i\to j)}$, measuring how the chosen function $F$ changes when node $i$ is moved from $C_i$ to $C_j$ during phase one of the algorithm, can be straightforwardly computed due to the linearity of $F$ with respect to $Q_s$: